MangatH/stocks-analysis/README.md

 '''

-'2) Initialize array of all tickers
+ 'Initialize array of all tickers

        Dim tickers(12) As String